Vote!

 The process of identifying reliable sources for voting recommendations begins well before elections.
 Seek out a local newspaper, blog, or social media feed that covers politics and tends to align with your beliefs.
 In most places, the real selection process happens in the primaries, when ballots can be long with many options in each race.
 We strongly recommend voting every primary, and offer these tips to keep it manageable:

-- Skip uncontested races
+- Skip uncontested races (unless you know there’s a write-in.)

 - Weed out frivolous candidates: